aczid/ru_crypto_engineering/README.md

 Support for 128-bit keys can be enabled by uncommenting the **PRESENT_128** define statement at no extra cost.

-Much (about 4x) better performance can be enabled by uncomment the **FAST_ROTATE** define statement at a cost of 4/10 extra bytes (depending on key size).
+Much (about 4x) better performance can be enabled by uncommenting the **FAST_ROTATE** define statement at a cost of 4/10 extra bytes (depending on key size).